forward-free-world/post-reader/README.md

 #### Via Terraform

 A sample set of terraform scripts can be found at the `/terraform` location.
-The sample ter## Things to do

-- [ ] Better Youtube scraping
-- [ ] Process relative image url's correctly
-- [ ] Launch page on AI toggle
-- [ ] Persist toggle preference
+The sample terraform scripts are configured to deploy to AWS.
+Update and use as per your cloud provider and CI/CD framework accordingly.

+See **Other** section below as well.

 #### Other